5l1v3r1/Snapchat_Dynamic_Scheduling/README.md

 The following web-app utilizes streamlit-cloud to deploy several ML models (Auto-ARIMA; PELT cpd) created from different sources (BQML; Python ruptures) to provide functional, advanced analytics in the form of an internal tool.

 ### Data
-Data is queried from a larger table (API ingestion every half hour) to isolate for the most recent episode for every channel and prepare the set to be loaded into an ARIMA forecasting model.
-Inclusions are made to ensure that the table is robust to changes in tactic/strategy such as single or multiple episode deletion.
+Data is queried from a larger table in a BQ database (API ingestion every half hour) to isolate for the most recent episode for every channel through a for loop using SQL.
+Data is simulatneously prepared to be loaded into an auto_ARIMA model in BQ ML by including only necessary columns as well as there are no null date values.
+Alterations to the query are also made to ensure that the table is robust to changes such as when single or multiple episodes are deleted from the social media channel itself, altering the most up-to-date episode.
 See below:
 ```
 CREATE OR REPLACE TABLE `insert_table_here` AS
 SELECT CAST(NULL AS TIMESTAMP) filled_time,